DoorDash Vs. Uber Eats: Which App Is Right for Your Next Side Gig?

 For better or worse, apps like DoorDash and Uber Eats have disrupted the food-delivery industry.
 Since their launch in 2013 and 2014 respectively, restaurants across the country have outsourced delivery services to independent drivers who use the apps to make extra cash.

-But before you download your next job, take some time to review the key differences between DoorDash and Uber Eats so that you can make the most of your delivery gig.
+But before you download your next job, take some time to review the key differences between DoorDash and Uber Eats so you can make the most of your delivery gig.

 DoorDash vs Uber Eats: The Top Food Delivery Apps Duke It Out